cubiclesoft/ifds/README.md

 The JPEG file format:

 * Is lossy.
 Multiple saves of the image loses more and more information.
-* Consistently produces the same file size for images of the same width, height, and JPEQ quality setting.
+* Consistently produces the same file size for images of the same width, height, and JPEG quality setting.
 * Great at storing photos.
 Okay at storing gradients.
 * Terrible at storing line art and text.
 Lots of obvious artifacting appears around the lines.
 Especially noticeable on solid color backgrounds.
 * Supports millions of colors.